SWI-Prolog/contrib-protobufs/protobufs_overview.md

-If   you  are  interworking with other systems and languages, then the protobuf   templates  that you supply to protobuf_message/2  must  be  equivalent  to   those  described  in  the =.proto= file that is used on the other side.
+If   you  are  interworking with other systems and languages, then the protobuf   templates  that you supply to protobuf_message/2  must  be  equivalent  to   those  described  in  the .proto file that is used on the other side.

 ## Alternation, Aggregation, Encapsulation, and Enumeration {#protobufs-aaee}